• Skip to primary navigation

 • Vegetables: We used fresh kale and white button mushrooms.

-• Liquid: We used low sodium chicken stock.
+• Liquid: We used low sodium chicken stock for the best flavor.

 • Acid: We used white wine vinegar.